 - The Center will create novel measurement systems and put together sophisticated analyses.

-- The Center will assist in the operationalization of solutions for problems within the Heart & Vascular Institute and Cleveland Clinic health system.
+- The Center will assist in the operationalization of solutions for problems within the Heart, Vascular & Thoracic Institute and Cleveland Clinic health system.

 - The Center will measure the impact of healthcare delivery innovations and apply rigorous biostatistical techniques to assess efficacy and safety.